- About Us

 On average, 80% of new jobs and capital investment in a community are generated by its existing businesses.
 The Tennessee Business Retention and Expansion Course is a one-and-a half-day course that focuses on how to develop, implement and evaluate an effective retention and expansion program.
-Course topics include how to promote existing businesses, how to address sudden and unexpected losses of major employers, and the importance of retooling both the workplace and workforce.
+Course topics include promoting existing businesses, addressing sudden and unexpected losses of major employers, and the importance of retooling both the workplace and workforce.

-This course is one of a series of economic development courses, provided by UT Center for Industrial Services (CIS), designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.
+This course is one of a series of economic development courses, provided by UT Center for Industrial Services (UT CIS), designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.

-The registration fee covers course materials, instruction, selected meals and refreshment breaks.
-It does not cover hotel and other travel expenses.
-Registration is limited to 35 participants and is filled on a first-come, first-served basis.
+The registration fee covers course materials and instruction.
+Registration is limited to 45 participants and is filled on a first-come, first-served basis.

 If you need assistance accessing your account, please contact Carol Jones at 615-253-6371 or Carol.Jones@tennesseee.edu

 You may also register by submitting a Course Registration Form by email.